-- There was also a strong chance that she'd never walk again.
+- There was a strong chance that Jersey would never walk again.

 - Canine physical therapy could help us find options for mobility.

-The conversation was absolutely dire, but it was necessary to help me wrap my head around how severe this situation was.
+The conversation was heartbreaking, but it was necessary to me me wrap my head around how severe this situation was.

-Dr. Garofolo told me that spinal cord injuries are always an emergency.
-Others were prepping Jersey for surgery at that moment.
+Dr. Garofolo told me that spinal cord injuries are always an emergency and that others were prepping Jersey for surgery at that moment.

-Even though it was late afternoon, he would be starting surgery soon.
-He also told me that I shouldn't stay, because surgery would take a few hours and I wouldn't be able to see my dog until the morning, anyway.
+Even though it was already late afternoon, he would be starting surgery soon.
+He also told me that I shouldn’t stay; surgery would take some time and I wouldn’t be able to see my dog until the morning, anyway.